 For the last decade I’ve been on an international search for highly successful, low-cost, and ecologically sound pathways to prosperity.
 What I discovered were hundreds of ground-breaking efforts that both lift humanity and lower our ecological footprint.

 Chapter Four | Lighting Done Right

-Today, in this modern, high-tech world, over 1.3 billion people are still living without any access to electricity.
+Today, in this modern, high-tech world, approximately one billion people are still living without any access to electricity.
 Fortunately, a wide range of financially attractive and technologically brilliant alternatives are now bringing safe and clean light to those beyond the grid.

 Chapter Five | What Works for Water — Access and Treatment

-One in ten people alive today still struggle to obtain affordable, clean water.
+Almost one third of the people on the planet today still struggle to obtain affordable, clean water.
 As part of a worldwide renaissance of awareness and action addressing water access and treatment, Ecological Handprints offer low cost, low carbon and yet highly effective options to address one of our most significant human health challenges.

 Chapter Six | Cleaner, Safer Cooking

 Almost 40% of the people living today cook with biofuels.
 Cooking over an open fire might seem romantic to some of us, but it actually has huge negative impacts on health, safety and biodiversity.
 There are, however, wonderful examples of clean cooking alternatives rapidly emerging in communities around the world.